An implicit large-eddy simulation perspective on the flow over periodic hills: Abstract

-\abstract[Abstract]{The periodic hills simulation case is a well-established benchmark case for Computational Fluid Dynamics (CFD) solvers due to its complex features derived from the separation of a turbulent flow from a curved surface.
-We study the case with the open-source implicit large eddy simulation (ILES) software Lethe.
-Lethe solves the incompressible Navier-Stokes equations by applying a continuous Galerkin Finite Element discretisation with SUPG/PSPG stabilisation.
-The results are validated by comparison to experimental and computational data available in the literature at $\mathrm{Re}=5600$.
-In addition, we study the effect of the time step, averaging time and global refinement, and experiment with high-order elements and higher Reynolds numbers.
-The ILES approach is shown to perform well even when using meshes coarser and time steps larger than those typically used in periodic hills studies.
-For an optimised ILES, the time step must be sufficiently small to capture the rapidly changing turbulent effects, but this is compromised by a greater number of iterations increasing the computational expense.
-The averaging time required to achieve statistical steadiness is discussed and the mesh itself is investigated to determine the spatial resolution required for accurate simulations.
-The greater understanding of the effect of simulation parameters on the periodic hills case provided by this study can guide the optimisation of other simulations and lead to a greater benefit being obtained from ILES solvers. }
+{The periodic hills simulation case is a well-established benchmark for computational fluid dynamics solvers due to its complex features derived from the separation of a turbulent flow from a curved surface.
+We study the case with the open-source implicit large-eddy simulation (ILES) software Lethe.
+Lethe solves the incompressible Navier-Stokes equations by applying a stabilised continuous finite element discretisation.
+The results are validated by comparison to experimental and computational data available in the literature for Re = 5600.
+We study the effect of the time step, averaging time, and global mesh refinement.
+The ILES approach shows good accuracy for average velocities and Reynolds stresses using less degrees of freedom than the reference numerical solution.
+The time step has a greater effect on the accuracy when using coarser meshes, while for fine meshes the results are rapidly time-step independent when using an implicit time-stepping approach.
+A good prediction of the reattachment point is obtained with several meshes and this value approaches the experimental benchmark value as the mesh is refined.
+We also run simulations at Reynolds equal to 10600 and 37000 and observe promising results for the ILES approach. }

 \keywords{Computational Fluid Dynamics (CFD), Finite Element Method (FEM), Implicit Large-Eddy Simulation (ILES), Periodic Hills, turbulent flow, incompressible flow}